Anger ManagementTechniques To Manage Your Emotion & Stress |

 > Anger Management for Child

 The thrust of the strategy should be to acknowledge the arousal of angry feelings and express them in positive and effective ways.
 Teachers and parents should talk about emotions to enable the children to understand them.
-They can be made to identify and label various types of emotions and feelings including the expressions of anger such as ‘annoyed’, ‘mad’, ‘irritated’.
-This can be done by encouraging the children to draw and paint the figures depicting these emotions.
+They can be made to identify and label various types of emotions and feelings including the expressions of anger such as ‘annoyed’, ‘mad’, and ‘irritated’.
+This can be done by encouraging children to draw and paint the figures depicting these emotions.
 The charts can be displayed on the walls of the classroom.
-The children quite often get embroiled in angry interaction with each other in the class room.
+The children quite often get embroiled in angry interaction with each other in the classroom.
 The teacher should allow the children to express their emotions of anger without judging, evaluating and instructing them to feel differently Children should be trained in

 They should be encouraged to understand and manage their angry feelings in direct and non-aggressive ways.
-The adults should set up examples in anger management by acknowledging, accepting and taking responsibility for their own angry feelings and expressing them non-aggressively.
-The teachers should read out stories and anecdotes about anger to help the children to understand and manage their anger.
+The adults should set up examples in anger management by acknowledging, accepting and taking responsibility for their own angry feelings, and expressing them non-aggressively.
+The teachers should read out stories and anecdotes about anger to help the children to understand and manage their anger better.
 It must be noted that some stories teach irresponsible anger management.
 For example, a minor mistake in behavior being meted out with severe punishment is an example of wrong management of anger.
 Shouting, swearing, abusing and blabbering incoherently is a wrong way to express anger.
 The teacher should clarify these states of anger whenever such expressions occur in the stories.
 Children should also be made to realize the stressful consequences of acting rashly and aggressively.
 Anger management articles should be included in the newsletters sent to the parents to enlist their support by understanding and providing positive direction to the angry feeling of the children.
-Above all the teachers and parents should become role models in anger control and management.
-If you would like some anger management counselling for yourself or your child with our trained psychologist please call 1300 300 579